-Information provided in relation to the due diligence, on the market environment, developments, trends and on the competitive situation is based on data and reports prepared by third parties and/or the Company, and is derived from the Company's own information and the information sourced from such third parties.
+Information provided on the market environment, developments, trends and on the competitive situation is based on data and reports prepared by third parties and/or the Company based on its own information and information derived from such third-party sources.
 Third party industry publications, studies and surveys generally state that the data contained therein have been obtained from sources believed to be reliable, but that there is no guarantee of the accuracy or completeness of such data.